wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 {: title="Trickle ICE request"}

-A WHIP client sending a PATCH request for performing ICE restart MUST contain an If-Match header with a field-value "*" as per {{!RFC7232}} section 3.1.
+A WHIP client sending a PATCH request for performing ICE restart MUST either contain an If-Match header with a field-value "*" as per {{!RFC7232}} section 3.1 or do not contain an If-Match header at all.

-If the HTTP PATCH request results in an ICE restart, the WHIP resource SHALL return a 200 OK with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password and, optionally, the new set of ICE candidates for the media server and the updated entity-tag in an ETag response header.
+If the HTTP PATCH request results in an ICE restart, the WHIP resource SHALL return a 200 OK with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password and, optionally, the new set of ICE candidates for the media server and the new entity-tag corresping to the new ICE session in an ETag response header.

 ~~~~~
 PATCH /resource/id HTTP/1.1